KyleRego/KyleRego.github.io/collections/_notes/programming.markdown

 - [A little bit of slope makes up for a lot of y-intercept](https://gist.github.com/gtallen1187/e83ed02eac6cc8d7e185)
 - [Rich Programmer Food](http://steve-yegge.blogspot.com/2007/06/rich-programmer-food.html)
-  - Now I need to get around to studying compilers (TODO).
+  - I need to get around to studying compilers.
 - [Signs that you're a bad programmer](http://www.yacoset.com/Home/signs-that-you-re-a-bad-programmer)
   - And I need to get around to writing some substantial C programs so that I can be sure pointers do not confuse me (TODO).
 - [Teach yourself CS](https://teachyourselfcs.com/)
-  - And I need to go back and finish studying 7.5/9 of the topics here (TODO).
+  - And I need to go back and finish studying 7.5/9 of the topics here.
 - [Teach yourself programming in 10 years](http://norvig.com/21-days.html)

 ## Wikipedia